ShkalikovOleh/OptAlg/README.md

 - [Cojugate gradients descent](https://github.com/ShkalikovOleh/OptAlg/blob/master/optalg/descent/gradient/gd_conjugate.py) - descent direction is the sum of gradient in current point and the weighted direction from the previous iteration.
 Avaliable variations:
-  - Fletcher–Reeves
+  - Fletcher-Reeves
-  - Polak–Ribiere
+  - Polak-Ribiere
   - Hestenes-Stiefel
-  - Dai–Yuan
+  - Dai-Yuan